 Copy and paste the below script into your own website or blog to embed this book.

-In this breathtaking mystery debut, marine biologist–turned-divemaster Meredith Cavallo stands accused of a chilling crime after a dive gone wrong.
+AGATHA AWARD NOMINEE • In this breathtaking mystery debut, a marine biologist turned divemaster stands accused of a chilling crime after a dive gone wrong.
 But do the murky circumstances point to an accident, a murder, or a supernatural encounter?

 Determined to find a rational explanation, Mer approaches Ishmael’s disappearance as any scientist would—by asking questions, gathering data, and deducing the truth.
 But the victim’s life is as shrouded in mystery as his disappearance.
 Still, something happened under the water and before long, she’s in over her head.
 When someone tries to kill her, she knows the truth is about to surface.
 Maybe dead men do tell tales after all.